Trading Education

 Bollinger BandsSqueeze during handle; expansion at breakoutModerate

-Moving AveragesPrice above 50 EMA; Golden Cross zoneStrong
+Moving averagesPrice above 50 EMA; golden cross zoneStrong

 ADXRising above 20 at breakout confirms trend strengthModerate